OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 To create a well path:

 1. Right click **Wells** in the project tree
-2. Select **Create Well Path** in the context menu.
+2. Select **Create Well Path** in the right-click menu.
 A new well node and a well targets node are created.
 3. Click in the 3D view on locations where the well path will pass (targets).
 Note.
 A 3D object must be hit when clicking.
 Clicking in thin air will not work.
 4. When finished placing targets, click on "Stop Picking Targets" in the property editor